alwaysdata/documentation/content/sites/connection-to-upstream.en.md

 [error] apache: could not log pid to file /home/foo/admin/config/apache/run/apache.pid
 ```

-Choose the next higher pack from the **Accounts** tab in your administration interface or delete files.
+Choose the next higher pack from the **Subscriptions** tab in your administration interface or delete files.
 This especially affects free 100 Mb packs.

 ### Cannot find Apache log